Friday, December 17, 2021

 • Are those photos they’re showing actually of them when they were younger?

-• I wanted to like this sketch, but the whole iguana thing ruined it for me.
+• I wanted to like this sketch, but the whole iguana thing is just bizarre.

 Final thoughts: Another bland episode.
 While we did get that surprisingly good BET sketch, everything else was bad as usual.
 Dan Levy was a great host, though, and I’d like to see him come back again.